 The Rebel Blockade Runner

-Right, a technical illustration of the Blockade Runner by Joe Johnston.
-The details around this drawing are somewhat scarce, so whether it was actually done during production or afterwards is a little hard to pin down, but it seems to have been during, given that it shows up on the blu-ray extras.
+Seen on the right us a technical illustration of the Blockade Runner by Joe Johnston.
+The details around this drawing are somewhat scarce, so whether it was actually done during production or afterwards is a little hard to pin down.

 Remarkably the proportions aren't quite right, although the cockpit shows the final iteration of the model (as opposed to the above Pirate Ship variant).